-As of June 30, 2023, all loans both experiencing financial difficulty and modified during the six months ended June 30, 2023 were current under the terms of the agreements.
+As of June 30, 2023 September 30, 2023, all loans both experiencing financial difficulty and modified during the six nine months ended June 30, 2023 September 30, 2023 were current under the terms of the agreements.
 There were no commitments to lend additional funds to the borrowers and there were no charge-offs recorded against the loans.
-The Company had no allowance for credit losses recorded against these loans as of June 30, 2023.
-The Company did not have any loan modifications that had a payment default during the six months ended June 30, 2023.
+The Company had no allowance for credit losses recorded against these loans as of June 30, 2023 September 30, 2023.
+The Company did not have any loan modifications that had a payment default during the six nine months ended June 30, 2023 September 30, 2023.

-Prior to the adoption of ASU 2022-02, the company accounted for loan modifications as Troubled Debt Restructurings (TDRs) and the following table presents, by class, loans that were modified as TDR's for the three and six months ended June 30, 2022:
+Prior to the adoption of ASU 2022-02, the company accounted for loan modifications as Troubled Debt Restructurings (TDRs) and the following table presents, by class, loans that were modified as TDR's for the three and six nine months ended June 30, 2022 September 30, 2022:

-Three months ended June 30, 2022
+(dollars in thousands) Three months ended June 30, 2022 Three months ended September 30, 2022

-Number of Contracts Pre-Modification Outstanding Recorded Investment Post-Modification Outstanding Recorded Investment
+Number of Contracts Pre-Modification Outstanding Post-Modification Outstanding Number of Contracts Pre-Modification Outstanding Post-Modification Outstanding

+Recorded Investment Recorded Investment Recorded Investment Recorded Investment

-New York and other states: (dollars in thousands)
+New York and other states:

 Commercial:

-Commercial real estate - \$ - - -
+Commercial real estate - \$ - - - \$ - -

 Real estate mortgage - 1 to 4 family:

-First mortgages 1 73 73
+First mortgages 1 73 73 3 282 282

-Home equity loans - - -
+Home equity loans - - - - - -

-Home equity lines of credit - - -
+Home equity lines of credit - - - - - -

-Total 1 \$ 73 73
+Total 1 \$ 73 73 3 \$ 282 282

+Florida:

-Florida: (dollars in thousands)
+(dollars in thousands)

+Number of Contracts Pre-Modification Outstanding Post-Modification Outstanding Number of Contracts Pre-Modification Outstanding Post-Modification Outstanding

+Recorded Investment Recorded Investment Recorded Investment Recorded Investment

 Commercial:

-Commercial real estate - \$ - - -
+Commercial real estate - \$ - -

-Real estate mortgage - 1 to 4 family:
+Real estate mortgage - 1 to 4 family: - - -

 First mortgages - - -

 Home equity loans - - -

 Home equity lines of credit - - -

-Total - \$ - - -
+Total - \$ - -